 2. Get Them Excited About Sports

 There is nothing more thrilling than being an attendee at a professional sports event.
 These events can engage your child and let them see exactly how the pros do it.
-When you get your child excited about seeing their favorite teams play, they are more apt to mimic these role models and look to emulate their moves.
+When you get your child excited about seeing their favourite teams play, they are more apt to mimic these role models and look to emulate their moves.

-Your child will want to work to improve their skills and will really look forward to seeing their favorite players reach new sport accomplishments.
+Your child will want to work to improve their skills and will really look forward to seeing their favourite players reach new sport accomplishments.
 Get your child excited about seeing teams that matter to them, so they can progress in their own personal sports career.

 3. Have Some Fun